coder/docs/README.md

 ## Contributing

-Is something confusing, unclear, or just want to contribute something new?
+Is something confusing or unclear?
+Do you want to contribute something new?
 [Open an issue or pull request](https://github.com/cdr/docs/issues/new)!

+Please refer to the [style guide](https://github.com/cdr/styleguide) for general writing guidelines.

-Contributions can be previewed in the context of the site using pull request deploy previews. :rocket:
+You can preview contributions in the context of the site using pull request deploy previews. :rocket:

 Our documentation is published once a day.
 Expect any merged contributions to be